-Making these simple adjustments to your pressing technique is not only going to allow you to lift heavier in a more stable position, it’s going to place less stress on your rotator cuff muscles and allow you to lift pain free for longer!
+Making these simple adjustments to your pressing technique is not only going to allow you to lift heavier in a more stable position, it’s going to place less stress on the muscles around your rotator cuff and allow you to lift rotator cuff pain-free for longer!

 Can I continue to press?